 Emergency Management Victoria is a statutory entity led by the Emergency Management Commissioner and the Chief Executive.

-Andrew Minack is the Acting Chief Executive of Emergency Management Victoria.
-The Chief Executive is responsible for the day-to-day management of Emergency Management Victoria.
+Jenni Rigby is the Chief Executive, Emergency Management Victoria.
+The Chief Executive is responsible for the effective and efficient management and performance of Emergency Management Victoria.

 Emergency Management Victoria supports a sector-wide approach to achieve joined up outcomes that are community-focused.
 It is only by agencies, departments, industry, business, all levels of government and community working together that we will fully realise a sustainable and efficient emergency management system that reduces the likelihood, effect and consequences of emergencies.